Saifurrahmanemon/saifur.me/README.md

 ## View Counter

-To enhance the accuracy of our view counter, we employ Redis to prevent a single user from increasing the count multiple times within a specified period, which is currently set at 24 hours.
+To enhance the accuracy of our view counter, we used Redis to prevent a single user from increasing the count multiple times within a specified period, which is currently set at 24 hours.